 Sandy became interested in Zen when he was 16 and heard Alan Watts speak on the radio.
 At age 29 he heard a radio interview with Joshu Sasaki Roshi and immediately knew he had found his teacher.
 In 1971 he was ordained as a Rinzai Zen teacher (Osho) and became Vice-Abbot of the Cimarron Zen Center (now Rinzai-ji in Los Angeles.
 In 1975 he was appointed abbot of the Jemez Bodhi Mandala (now Bodhi Manda) in Jemez Springs, New Mexico.
 Three years later he moved to North Carolina with his wife Susanna and step-daughter Lara.
 Susanna and Sandy founded the North Carolina Zen Center.
 He teaches sitting quietly, chanting wholeheartedly, walking attentively, and conversing about Buddhadharma among friends.

 Kate is passionate about sharing her love of Nia with every Body!
 After years of chronic pain, Nia brought healing to her joints, weight loss, and a zest for life again.
 She feels that Nia brings it all together by teaching us to move our bodies, choosing pleasure and joy, and by integrating mental, spiritual, and emotional elements into every class routine.
 Nia makes moving fun, creative, and highly conditioning.
 Kate welcomes all who come to dance, heal, and play in community with Nia!
-In addition to being a Nia first degree Black Belt and a Nia education trainer, she is also a professional actor and an environmental educator.
-Kate holds Nia licensing in Five Stages, 52 Moves, Moving to Heal, and FreeDance and offers two Nia White Belt intensive workshops each year.
+In addition to being a Nia first degree Black Belt and creator of DANCING THE ENNEAGRAM, she is also a professional actor and an environmental educator.
+Kate holds Nia licensing in Five Stages, 52 Moves, Moving to Heal, and FreeDance and was a Nia Education Trainer for 10 years.

 Lynda is the creator and facilitator of "Joy of Movement at Chatham Mills."
 A licensed Nia Black Belt teacher, Lynda discovered Nia in 2002 and has been teaching classes in Raleigh and Pittsboro since 2003.
 Lynda is also a clinical psychologist and has a practice in Cary and Pittsboro.
 On a personal and professional level, Nia has enhanced her efforts to promote healing and well-being through movement and the integration of mind, body and spirit.
 She also brings a background in dance to her classes.
 It is her hope that all her students discover the power and magic of "dancing through life" that the Nia technique offers.